 Source code can be deceptive by featuring sneaky obfuscation techniques, sometimes unintentionally.
-Confusing naming patterns, re-definitions, and vulnerabilities masquerading as innocent bugs (plausible deniability; look up “hypocrite commits” for an example) have all been well-documented.
+Confusing naming patterns, re-definitions, and vulnerabilities masquerading as innocent bugs have all been well-documented: look up “hypocrite commits” or the Underhanded C Contest for examples.

 All of the above points apply to each dependency and the underlying operating system, which can impact a program’s behavior.

 Furthermore, all programmers are flawed mortals who don’t always fully understand source code.
 Everyone who’s done a non-trivial amount of programming is familiar with the feeling of encountering a bug during run-time for which the cause is impossible to find…until they notice it staring them in the face on Line 12.
 Think of all the bugs that aren’t so easily noticed.

 Reading the source code, compiling, and passing tests isn’t sufficient to show us a program’s final behavior.
 The only way to know what a program does when you run it is to…run it.4

 Almost all programmers are fully aware of their limited ability, which is why most already employ techniques to analyze run-time behavior that don’t depend on source code.
 For example, developers of several compiled languages5 can build binaries with sanitizers to detect undefined behavior, races, uninitialized reads, etc. that human eyes may have missed when reading source code.
 While source code is necessary to build these binaries, it isn’t necessary to run them and observe failures.